blinkfox/hexo-theme-matery/README.md

 #### Suggestions for other changes to the `_config.yml`:

-- Please modify the value of `url` of `_config.yml` to your website's main `URL` (eg `http://xxx.github.io`).
+- Please modify the value of `url` of `_config.yml` to your website's main `URL` (e.g. `http://xxx.github.io`).
-- Recommended modify the value of the two `per_page` to be a multiple of `6`, such as: `12`, `18`, etc. so that the posts list can be displayed well under each screen.
+- It's recommended to modify the value of the two `per_page` to be a multiple of `6`, such as: `12`, `18`, etc. so that the posts list can be displayed well under each screen.
 - If you are a Chinese user, it is recommended to change the value of `language` to `zh-CN`.

 ### new categories page

 `categories` page is to show all of categories.
-If the `source` directory of your blog doesn't have `categories/index.md` file, you need to new one like this:
+If the `source` directory of your blog doesn't have `categories/index.md` file, you need to create a new one like this:

 ```bash
 hexo new page "categories"
 ```

-to edit your new page files`/source/categories/index.md`, you need somethings as follows:
+when editing your new page file `/source/categories/index.md`, you need something like:

 ```yaml
 ---